The lacemakers of Burano Island

-It was an extraordinary success of needle laces in the women’s and men’s fashion of that time.
-As well as in the furniture.
+It was an extraordinary success of needle laces in the women’s and men’s fashion of that time, as well as in the furniture.
 And also, the religious institutes made an industrial production in Venice.
 For the needle, they choose Burano, where all women knew how to do the lace.
-Of course, working in teams specialized in individual points that they assembled at the end.
-In conclusion, the lace industry dresses and embellishes all the most important European courts.
-As a result, until the fall of the Republic by Napoleon.
+They were working in teams specialized in individual points that they assembled at the end.
+In conclusion, the lace industry dresses and embellishes all the most important European courts until the fall of the Republic by Napoleon.

 Mrs Cencia Scarpariola

 Without Mrs Cencia Scarpariola the Burano lace would be just in the memories of our past.
-First of all, she was a teacher of the lacemakers.
-And also the true manager for the lace revival of during the end of the nineteenth century.
-Hence the Lace-School of Burano, where Mrs Cencia teached, dates back to the 1872.
-Most of all, made thanks to Paolo Fambri that was a deputy of the newborn Kingdom of Italy.
-And also with the patronage of Queen Margherita.
-As well as the passion of the Countess Adriana Marcello.
-As a result, the aim was to revive the Burano lace production in a time of economic crisis for the island.
-In conclusion teaching the young ladies a gainful employment.
+First of all, she was a teacher of lace-making that works deeply for the lace revival during the end of the nineteenth century.
+The Lace-School of Burano, where Mrs Cencia taught, dates back to the 1872.
+It was made thanks to Paolo Fambri deputy of the newborn Kingdom of Italy, the patronage of Queen Margherita and the passion of Countess Adriana Marcello.
+As a result, the aim was to revive the Burano lace production in a time of economic crisis for the island teaching the young ladies a gainful employment.

-The students start the school at an early age, and there were various classes and levels.
-Most of all, the technical side of the school was to the quality production.
-Hence, rediscovering the ancients points and models, and introducing some variants to embellish the lace.
+The students started the school at an early age, and there were different classes and levels.
+Most of all, the technical side of the school was reserved to the quality production, rediscovering the ancients points and models, and introducing some variants to embellish the lace.

-Therefore, due to the economic crises, like also the world wars and the unbridled industrialization, the art of lace fails.
-As a result, the school closes its doors in 1973.
+Unfortunately, due to the economic crisis, like also the world wars and the unbridled industrialization, the art of lace fails and the school closes its doors in 1973.